Creating a New Kind of Doctor

 • Coordinating, attending, facilitating and capturing takeaways at mentor-project meetings

-• Completing prework or assignments required for the bootcamp
+• Completing pre-work or assignments required for the bootcamp

 • Informing program leads and assigned project team(s) of availability and expected absences in a timely manner